baler-collaboration/baler/documentation/setup/docker_setup.md

 ## Running  with GPU ##

-Baler can be run with GPU acceleration, with will happen automatically if a GPU is available on the system.
+Baler can be run with GPU acceleration, this will happen automatically if a GPU is available on the system.

 To allow the Docker image access to the system GPU a modification to the standard command is needed.
 For example, to run the training command: